 Further afield – for seafood paella fresh from the sea!

 This is for those paella-seekers willing to go the extra mile in order to get only the best paella.
 Hop on the R1 train from the centre of town and approximately 20 minutes later arrive at either El Masnou or Ocata station.
-Between the two stations is a large marina and dozens of excellent restaurants.
-Find La Santa, which excels at paellas and a range of other seafood dishes – a great lunch option (1-4pm every day) for a little jaunt away from the hubbub of the city.
+Between the two stations, you will find a large marina and dozens of excellent restaurants.
+Find La Santa, which excels at paellas and a range of other seafood dishes – a great lunch option (1-4 pm every day) for a little jaunt away from the hubbub of the city.

-Don’t forget that the food exploration in Barcelona doesn’t end with paella.
-For small, personalised food tours in Barcelona you can get in touch with the local experts who wrote this post at The Barcelona Taste.
+Don’t forget that food exploration in Barcelona doesn’t end with paella.
+For small, personalised food tours in Barcelona, you can get in touch with the local experts who wrote this post at The Barcelona Taste.
 If Rick Steves thought they were the best, we are pretty sure you will too!
+Also, if you are heading for Madrid afterwards and got hooked on paella, our friends from OGO Tours can recommend you where to eat the best paella in Madrid.